As we all "shelter in place," Live Arts Maryland has launched a new online series: QuaranTiny Concerts.

 Today is Maundy Thursday, the start of the Paschal Triduum in the liturgical year of the Christian religion.
 So, for QuaranTiny Concert #23, since the volunteer choir of St. Anne's Church cannot sing together in person during these three days, we are bringing them together virtually.
 Singing from living rooms, at kitchen tables, in basement dens, and even garages, they have each contributed to a rendition of Mozart's "Ave Verum" and Tallis' "If Ye Love Me," thanks to the recording capabilities of iPhones and Alec Green's expertise with Pro Tools.

 Because these QauranTiny programs are a way to present aspects of music that we don't usually get to explore, we have decided to situate the famous "Ave Verum" among a few versets - short organ works that are played in alternation with sung chants or motets.
 Johann Ernst Eberlin, a German composer who worked in Salzburg in the middle of the 18th century, held the posts of both Hof- und Dom- kapellmeister (master of music for both the court and cathedral).
 Eberlin was known and much respected by Leopold Mozart, and even Amadeus thought highly of his skill with counterpoint (although he thought Eberlin's works were not up to the level of Bach and Handel).
-So tonight we present Eberlin's "Prelude and First Verset on the 7th Tone," written for the Salzburg cathedral, prior to Mozart's Ave Verum.
+So tonight we present Eberlin's "Prelude and First Verset on the 7th Tone," written for the Salzburg cathedral (and recorded by Larry Molinaro in his living room), prior to Mozart's Ave Verum.
 We then add a "postlude" to Mozart's work that consists of Eberlin's "final" verset on the 7th tone.
 We follow all of this with Tallis' immortal anthem "If Ye Love Me," a text appropriate to the season.

 Tomorrow and Saturday we will offer extracts from the Annapolis Chamber Chorus and Orchestra's 2019 performance of Bach's St. John Passion, BWV 245.